 |Construction of Buildings||1,322||5,839||$44,741|

 |Heavy and Civil Engineering Construction||407||3,936||$64,860|

 Produced by the Labor Market Information Center, South Dakota Department of Labor and Regulation, in cooperation with the U.S. Bureau of Labor Statistics.

 The Construction sector is divided into three subsectors:

-The Heavy and Civil Engineering Construction (NAICS 237) subsector includes establishments whose primary activity is the construction of entire engineering projects, and includes specialty trade contractors whose primary activity is the production of a specific component for such projects.
+The Heavy and Civil Engineering Construction (NAICS 237) subsector includes establishments whose primary activity is the construction of entire engineering projects (e.g. highways).
+Work may include new construction, additions, alterations or maintenance and repairs.
+This subsector also includes specialty trade contractors whose primary activity is the production of a specific component for such projects.

 The Specialty Trade Contractors (NAICS 238) subsector is defined as establishments whose primary activity is performing specialized activities involved in building construction such as pouring concrete, site preparation, plumbing, painting and electrical work.

 The Construction sector built on to its recent annual gains in worker level with an increase of 596 workers in 2016.
 This 2.7 percent increase placed it fourth among the sectors overall in employment percentage growth (privately owned establishments).